Yellow Percocet. Perc 10 Imprint Pictures, Percocet Yellow Oxycodone-Acetaminophen Side Effects, Uses, & Dose.

 Taking fake yellow Perc 10s or yellow Perc 30s can be extremely dangerous.
 In 2017, the Georgia North-Central Health District emergency department reported six opioid overdoses and one death.
 The patients experienced a loss of consciousness and respiratory depression.
 According to the report, two patients were believed to have taken one tablet of Percocet bought from the streets without a prescription.

-Many illegal drug manufacturers selling fake yellow Percocet, yellow perc 30, and yellow perc 15 often get away with selling them.
+Many illegal drug manufacturers selling fake yellow Percocet, yellow perc 10, yellow perc 30, and yellow perc 15 often get away with selling them.
 Some manufacturers will excuse it as a generic version when the drug does not even contain oxycodone hydrochloride.
-Instead, these fake drugs contain harmful ingredients that could lead to dangerous consequences.
+Instead, these fake drugs contain harmful ingredients that could have dangerous consequences.
 What is scarier, however, is that many fake drugs now resemble the real thing.
 This can confuse consumers thinking that they are taking the actual drug.

 First-class Facilities & Amenities